gandalf113/crypto-task/README.md

 ## Crypto Task
 Click here to see the working demo hosted on Vercel.
 ### [Live Demo](https://ulam-crypto-task.vercel.app/)
+***IMPORTANT!*** The Coingecko API has a call rate limit, and it results in CORS error when it has been exceeded.
+If you encounter a Cors error, try refreshing the page or trying out the app on localhost.

 # Introduction
 A single-page application that allows user to select up to five currencies.
 The 24 hours coin price data is then plotted on a chart and displayed alongside current prices.
 The selected coins are stored persisently in local storage.